Gender Inequality in Romantic Relationships

 By the time, we are confronted with doing the dishes patterns of interaction have formed.
 Childhoods intrude, emotions misdirect, and cultures disrupt.
 A conglomeration of stimuli fuses in the dark recesses of our mind pushing for actions that could care less about intimacy and future happiness.
 An equitable division of household chores can strike deep, forcing examination of blind integration of traditional gender expectations.

 Equality in relationships is sometimes warmly received but blindly rejected.
 Other times, vehemently attacked.
 Several years ago, when I first posted a draft to an article titled, I Love You, You’re Free to Leave, I received some very poignant and attacking responses.
 One befuddled man was completely confused, “but then she will do whatever she wants.”
 Another accused me of cheating and wanting out of a relationship.
-Sadly, their views of relationships are built on foundations of power imbalances.
+Sadly, their views of relationships were built on imbalances of power.

 The success of a relationship, in their view, is based upon a dominant/compliant style, relieving them of the skills identified by Fromm as necessary to love.
 Many men in these relationships are surprised when the relationship fails.
 They can’t fathom how their lover would leave when they (the man) was so happy.
 The imbalance of power served them well and they felt no need to adjust.